Hrushi20/fluvio-smart-engine-wasmedge/README.md

 Fluvio is an open-source data streaming platform with in-line computation capabilities.
 It utilizes Wasm to support user-defined compute functions in the data stream.

 ## Aim-
-To integrate WasmEdge as an alternative runtime for Fluvio.
+To integrate WasmEdge as an alternative runtime for [FluvioSmartEngine](https://github.com/infinyon/fluvio/tree/master/crates/fluvio-smartengine) crate.

 ## Current Status-
 * While executing the wasm function, error being thrown (invalid memory reference) [More](https://github.com/WasmEdge/WasmEdge/discussions/2232#discussioncomment-4832922)